 Polytypic.
 Three subspecies occur in the Agreement Area.
 The nominate race breeds on the coasts of Southern Africa (Namibia, South Africa and Mozambique) and in Madagascar.
 (Birds occurring in the Zambezi Delta and believed to nest on islands off Mozambique and Madagascar have been assigned to the subspecies enigma).
 The birds breeding in Southern Africa are at least partly migratory, extending north to Angola outside the breeding season, but it is not known if there is any interchange with the birds breeding in Mozambique and Madagascar.
 However, birds assignable to 'enigma' have been recorded in small numbers south as far as Durban in South Africa.
 S. b. thalassinus breeds on islands off the coast of Tanzania and in the Seychelles, Aldabra and Rodriguez, and winters along the East African coast north to Kenya and Somalia.
 S. b. velox breeds in the Red Sea and from the Persian/Arabian Gulf east to Southeast Asia.
-Populations breeding from the Gulf eastwards appear to be sedentary or dispersive rather than migratory, but the population breeding in the Red Sea is partly migratory, wintering south along the East African coast to Kenya.
+Populations breeding in the Red Sea is partly migratory, wintering south along the East African coast to Kenya.
 The first two editions of Waterfowl Population Estimates recognise only three populations in the Agreement Area, corresponding to the entire populations of three subspecies (enigma is included within nominate bergii).